 Understanding Your Farming Business equips and supports women involved in sheep and beef farming to lift business performance.
-Whether you’re farming with others or on your own, you’ll gain the knowledge, skills and confidence needed to help create a positive financial future.
+Whether you’re farming with others or on your own, you’ll gain the knowledge, skills and confidence needed to help create a positive future.

 Fully funded by the Red Meat Profit Partnership (RMPP), this programme will ensure you return to your business with fresh eyes, be equipped to play a greater part in decision making and be able to communicate powerfully with farming partners, financial advisors and rural professionals.

-UYFB 2018 Dates and Regions
+UYFB 2019 Dates and Locations

 - Di Cleveland

 - Graduates video

 Farming couple team up after business course